scoresvideos

 Aristotle views humans as "political animals" naturally inclined to form communities.
-He emphasizes the polis's self-sufficiency and explores social structures, including his controversial theory of and the distinction between public and private spheres.
+He emphasizes the polis's self-sufficiency and explores social structures, including his controversial theory of natural slavery and the distinction between public and private spheres.

 The Polis and Citizenship